phimath/stream_state/README.md

 ## StreamState

-StreamState is an extremely thin wrapper around streams to use them as very simple but easy to use state management.
+StreamState is an extremely thin wrapper around streams to make them a very simple but easy to use state management option.

 ## How to use